ibm-cloud-docs/containers/ts-ingress-errhpanf.md

 ```
 {: screen}

 The horizontal pod autoscaler (HPA) resource is missing for the ALB, and the deployment does not scale dynamically with the load.
-The HPA resource might be configured incorrectly, which prevents the resource from being applyied to the cluster.
+The HPA resource might be configured incorrectly, which prevents the resource from being applied to the cluster.
 {: tsCauses}